-As part of the 'Our Strategy for the North's Transport System' outlined above, the STP2 also included a section on their 'Place Based Approach' to strategic transport planning.
+As part of the 'Our Strategy for the North's Transport System' outlined above, the consultation in 2023 also included a section on their 'Place Based Approach' to strategic transport planning.
 The Place Based Approach recognised that the policy priorities for a rural and dispersed area will be significantly different from a large conurbation and that not just TfN but also their partners, through their own LTPs, must represent a multitude of places with different transport challenges.

-The Place Based Approach is supported by the Policy and Places Framework, included in Annex 2 of the STP2, which identifies nine distinct place types that can be used by local transport authority partners as evidence to inform their own Local Transport Plan process.
-The draft STP2 signposts the Policy and Places Framework within the Place Based Approach section, stating:
+The Place Based Approach, supported by the Policy and Places Framework, previously included in Annex 2 of the Plam, identified nine distinct place types that can be used by local transport authority partners as evidence to inform their own Local Transport Plan process.
+The draft Plan signposts the Policy and Places Framework within the Place Based Approach section, stating: